Discover 12 Brown Snakes in California (6 Are Venomous)

 ©KHALID ALHADRAMI/Shutterstock.com

 With a length of only 12 to 20 inches, the spotted leaf-nosed snake is one of the smallest brown snakes in California.
-These snakes have a unique appearance as their snout is short and blunt but have a large rostral scale over the nose which is higher than the surrounding scales.
+These snakes have a unique appearance as their snout is short and blunt but have a large rostral scale over the nose that is higher than the surrounding scales.
 This is often described as making them look as though they have a leaf folded over their nose, hence the name.
 Spotted leaf-nosed snakes are pale to pinkish tan with brown blotches.
 They have a fairly plain belly but weakly-keeled dorsal scales.
 Spotted leaf-nosed snakes live in the Colorado, Mojave, and Sonoran deserts.

 4. Sidewinder Rattlesnake (Crotalus cerastes)